Vladimir Putin's party winning in Russian elections

 Moscow (CNN)Russian President Vladimir Putin's United Russia party is winning Sunday's parliamentary elections, despite the presence of hundreds of opposition candidates on the ballot.

-Russia's Central Election Commission reported United Russia candidates are winning in 136 constituencies, after having counted ballots from about 11% of the local commissions, according to state news agency TASS.
+Russia's Central Election Commission reported Monday that with 50% of the ballots counted, the United Russia party has 53.54% of the votes, according to state news agency TASS.
+The Communist Party won 14% and the Liberal Democratic Party took 13.9%, TASS reported.

-Results show the United Russia party has nearly 46% of the votes so far, TASS reported, with the Liberal Democratic Party winning a little more than 17% and the Communist Party taking just under 17%.

 Opposition candidates got air time on state TV